-Thanks to a little coffee shop networking, I landed my first Ethiopian business partner for Interwoven.
-Incidentally, this same connection also led to a first date with my future husband.
+Thanks to a little coffee shop networking in my college years, I landed my first Ethiopian business partner.
+Incidentally, this same connection also led to a first date with my future husband and now business partner.

 On our first date, Michael told me about the Ethiopian women who made the pieces I sold and memories he had made with them while he lived in Ethiopia.
 I was generally hesitant in dating, but on that first date, I was pretty sure we were going to get married.